gmendonca/distributed-hash-table/README.md

 faster, but I leave it there for evaluation purposes.

 For this project, I used a JSON as the config file, if is not on the `lib/` folder, you have to download the [JSON.simple](https://code.google.com/p/json-simple/) and put the jar file and put it there.
-For the Maven, is already on the Maven dependecies, so you don't need to worry about it.
+For the Maven, is already on the Maven dependencies, so you don't need to worry about it.

 After that, you can run the following commands to build your system: